ShaojunZan/Imperial_Undergraduate_Physics_Notes/README.md

   Lecturer: Prof. Rupert Oulton
   Important reminder: Most graphs are copied from the lecture notes.
 Some other graphs are from **The Oxford Solid State Basics** by Professor Steven H.

+- **Foundations of Quantum Mechanics Notes** - from **PHYS60011 - Foundations of Quantum Mechanics 2024-2025**
+  Lecturer: Prof. Jerome Gauntlett

 ---

 ### 📚 Miscellaneous